cytomine/Cytomine-js-client/README.md

  #### Test execution

-Prior to the first test execution, update the [tests configuration file](tests/config.js) with appropriate values (beware that the tests will create data on the configured Cytomine instance).
+Prior to the first test execution, update the [tests configuration file](tests/config.js) with appropriate values (**beware that the tests will create data on the configured Cytomine instance!**).
 To avoid committing the configuration values, it is advised to run `git update-index --skip-worktree tests/config.js`.

 Then, to execute the tests, run